Social network analysis: Practical applications

-Longitudinal Social Network Analysis in Schools
+Longitudinal SNA in schools

 Large numbers of researchers worldwide examine the social networks of children and adolescents.
-In questionnaires, they list all classmates, students in the same grade, or schoolmates, asking: “who are your best friends?”.
+In questionnaires, they list all classmates, students in the same grade, or schoolmates, asking: "Who are your best friends?".
 Students may sometimes nominate as many peers as they wish; other times, the number of nominations is limited.
 Social network researchers have investigated similarities in friendship networks.
 The similarity between friends was established as far back as classical antiquity.
 Resemblance is an important basis for the survival of friendships.
 Similarity in characteristics, attitudes, or behaviors means that friends understand each other more quickly, have common interests to talk about, know better where they stand with each other, and have more trust in each other.
 As a result, such relationships are more stable and valuable.
 Moreover, looking more alike makes young people more confident and strengthens them in developing their identity.
-Similarity in behavior can result from two processes: selection (birds of a feather flock together) and influence (one rotten apple spoils the barrel).
+Similarity in behavior can result from two processes: selection and influence.
 These two processes can be distinguished using longitudinal social network analysis in the R package SIENA (Simulation Investigation for Empirical Network Analyses), developed by Tom Snijders and colleagues.
 Longitudinal social network analysis became mainstream after the publication of a special issue of the Journal of Research on Adolescence in 2013, edited by René Veenstra and containing 15 empirical papers.